Nj221102/Nitish-project-blogs/_posts/2024-08-24-gsoc'24-summary.md

 During this period, significant progress was made on multiple fronts, including resolving critical issues and enhancing the functionality of the `data.table` package.
 Below is a summary of the work done:

-Apologies for the misunderstanding.
-Here's the corrected table with the pattern you described:

 | Issues | Pull Requests |
 | :------ |:--- |
 | [Export masks for all NSE-only constructs #5604](https://github.com/Rdatatable/data.table/issues/5604) | [#6125](https://github.com/Rdatatable/data.table/pull/6125) |